trallard/JNB_reproducible/reveal.js/04-nbval.md

-Explicitly say which outputs to evaluate:
+Explicitly say which outputs to evaluate
+You need to open the Jupyter notebook and select which cells to be evaluated or not.
 ```python
 # NBVAL_IGNORE_OUTPUT
 # NBVAL_CHECK_OUTPUT